rahulk3010/OEDF-Samples/sports/README.md

 **Notes**
 - You should use either `gradlew.bat` or `./gradlew` depending the type of the terminal and the OS
-- To know about the plugins and tasks used follow the `build.gradle` file
+- For more details on the `Plugins` and the `Task Types` (and their configurations) refer to this - https://docs.progress.com/bundle/openedge-devops-framework/page/ABL-base-plugin.html